Another article on the number of homomorphisms: Introduction

 A cyclic group in additive notation is denoted \(\Z\) (in the case of an infinite group) or \(\Z/n\Z\) (in the case of a group of order \(n\)), and in multiplicative notation it is denoted \(\langle a \rangle_{\infty}\) (in the case of an infinite cyclic group generated by an element \(a\)) or \(\langle a \rangle_n\) (in the case of a cyclic group of order \(n\) generated by an element \(a\)).

-\(Z(G)\), \(G'\), \(|G|\) denote the center, the commutant and the order of a group \(G\) respectively, and \(|X|\) denotes the number of elements of a set \(X\). \(\Hom(F, G)\) denotes the set of all group homomorphisms \(F \to G\), and \(|G : H|\) denotes the index of a subgroup \(H\) in a group \(G\). \(\ord(M)\) denotes the order of a finitely generated additive abelian group \(M\).
+\(Z(G)\), \(G'\), \(|G|\) denote the center, the commutator subgroup and the order of a group \(G\) respectively, and \(|X|\) denotes the number of elements of a set \(X\). \(\Hom(F, G)\) denotes the set of all group homomorphisms \(F \to G\), and \(|G : H|\) denotes the index of a subgroup \(H\) in a group \(G\).
 The least common multiplier and the greatest common divisor are denoted \(\lcm\) and \(\gcd\) respectively.

 Finiteness of groups is not assumed anywhere by default; divisibility is always understood in the sense of cardinal arithmetic (an infinite cardinal is divisible by all non-zero cardinals not exceeding it, and zero is divisible by all cardinals).
-The order of a finitely generated additive abelian group \(M = \Z/n_1 \Z \times ... \times \Z/n_k \Z\) is \(n_1 \cdot \ldots \cdot n_k\) (that is, \(\ord M\) coincides with the usual order of a group if \(M\) is finite and equals zero otherwise), and for a group \(G\) and an integer \(n\) their \(\gcd\) is defined by \(\gcd(G, n) = \lcm(\{|H| : \text{\(H\) is a subgroup of \(G\) and \(|H|\) divides \(n\)}\})\) (this makes sense when \(G\) is infinite and when \(G\) is finite this coincides with \(\gcd(|G|, n)\) due to Sylow theorems).
+For a group \(G\) and an integer \(n\) their \(\gcd\) is defined by \(\gcd(G, n) = \lcm(\{|H| : \text{\(H\) is a subgroup of \(G\) and \(|H|\) divides \(n\)}\})\) (this makes sense when \(G\) is infinite and when \(G\) is finite this coincides with \(\gcd(|G|, n)\) due to Sylow theorems).

 The author is grateful to his scientific advisor Anton A.~Klyachko.
 The author thanks the Theoretical Physics and Mathematics Advancement Foundation ``BASIS".